Antioch College Data & Information Overview

 During the 2017-2018 academic year, there were 116 full-time undergraduates at Antioch College.

 How Much Does Antioch College Cost?overall average net price of Antioch College is $19,686.
 The affordability of the school largely depends on your financial need since net price varies by income group.

 It's not uncommon for college students to take out loans to pay for school.
 In fact, almost 66% of students nationwide depend at least partially on loans.
 At Antioch College, approximately 90% of students took out student loans averaging $6,605 a year.
 That adds up to $26,420 over four years for those students.

-The student loan default rate at Antioch College is 11.1%.
-This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.
+The student loan default rate at Antioch College is 9.5%.
+This is about the same as the national default rate of 10.1%.

 How Much Money Do Antioch College Graduates Make?

 Location of Antioch College